Maple Shade, N.J. Brickyards Deed Histories

 From The Friend, Vol. 18, Third month 1845- Married at Friends' meeting-house, Frankford, on Fifth-day, the 6th instant, Thomas Lippincott, of Philadelphia, to Dinah, daughter of William Hilles, of the former place.

-Thomas Lippincott shared a patent with James A. Hamer for a Improved Brick Mold.
+Thomas Lippincott shared a patent with James A. Hamer for an Improved Brick Mold.
 The patent was witnessed by a son, Hilles Lippincott.
 James Hamer had several patents earlier for brick molds, etc...

 A Quote from the "Roberts Monument book"-